mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Kip refocused on his mission.
 He called out again, "Casraaa!!"

-	"She's dead," a mamal voice came from behind him.
+	"She's dead," a maman's voice came from behind him.
 Kip jumped out of surprise and looked around for the source.

-	"Have you come to kill me, Kipnu?"
-Lissa said, "I already have an appointment with death."
+	"Have you come to kill me too, Kipnu?"
+Lissa asked.

 	Kip lunged at hae, but Lissa was faster.
 Thi dodged, and Kip fell onto the icy ground.
-Before he could get up, thi drew a short sword.
+Before he could get up, thi drew a short sword to his neck.

-	"You burned our home to the ground.
-Hundreds of people, dead in a moment–"
+	"Burning our home to the ground wasn't enough, huh?
+Hundreds of people, dead in a moment and you still aren't satisfied-"

 	"The fire?
 I didn't start that–"

-	"Had I known you were a fucking psychopath, I would have drugged you for the rest of your life.
-But instead, I let my guard down, and then you ruined everything."
+	"Had I known you were a fucking psychopath, I would have kept you a slave.
+But instead, I let my guard down, and you destroyed everything and everyone I loved."

-	"I swear it wasn't me," he pleaded.
-Thi turned him around and stabbed his left hand.
+	"It wasn't me," he pleaded.
+Thi turned him around and stabbed cleanly through the center of his left hand.
 While he was writhing in agony, thi raised her voice to overcome his.

 	"I loved my people.
 We loved our way of life.
 An Ara-worshipper like you would never understand."